Psychedelic Therapy & Mental Health

-Cultures and communities around the world support the psychedelic experience through what Westerners generally call “shamanic” practices, although many of these healers would not use that label.
-In Western medicine, the support for this type of medicine work has been studied and practiced in conjunction with specially trained psychotherapists.
+Cultures and communities around the world support the psychedelic experience through what Westerners generally call shamanic practices, although many of these healers would not use that label.
+In Western medicine, the support for this type of medicine work has been studied and practiced in conjunction with specially trained psychotherapists, facilitators, guides and coaches.

-Research spanning more than 100 years suggests that medicines that elicit the psychedelic experience may have an ongoing positive psychological benefit for most people.
+Research spanning more than 100 years suggests that medicines that elicit the psychedelic experience may have an ongoing positive psychological benefit.
 Psychedelic-assisted therapy is currently being shown in studies to improve some chronic and persistent mental health issues including anxiety, treatment-resistant depression, post traumatic stress disorder (PTSD), and end-of-life / death anxiety in people with chronic and/or terminal illnesses, chemical dependency issues and eating disorders.

 “We can’t start history of psychedelics in the ‘60s in the Americas; that needs to stop.
 We [indigenous people] used this medicine before Jesus Christ walked this Earth.”